QuantEcon/lecture-source-jl/source/rst/dynamic_programming/mccall_model.rst

     = c + \beta
         \sum_{i=1}^n V(w_i) p_i

-where :math:`V` is the value function
+where :math:`V` is the value function.

 By the Bellman equation, we then have